 Read Next: 15 Fun Things To Do In Canyon Lake, TX

-21. Fort Worth Cultural District
+Fort Worth Cultural District

 A few miles west of downtown lies the Fort Worth Cultural District.
-This neighborhood hosts great museums in a beautiful park-like setting.

-Here you will find the Amon Carter, Will Rogers Memorial Center, the BRIT, and the Fort Worth Botanical Gardens to name a few.
 Trinity Park, located across the street from the Botanical Gardens, is a great way to spend the afternoon outdoors.

 Go and explore this great neighborhood.
 You will be surprised by all that it houses.

-22. Heritage Trails of Fort Worth
+Heritage Trails of Fort Worth

 This walkthrough of downtown Fort Worth showcases the people and events that shaped Fort Worth.
-Visit historical landmarks throughout the downtown area to learn all about Fort Worth’s history.

 Download the interactive map and get to exploring.

-23. John F. Kennedy Tribute-Fort Worth
+John F. Kennedy Tribute-Fort Worth

-Come and visit the tribute to John F. Kennedy while you’re in downtown as well.
-This historical location is where JFK spoke to a crowd of people outside the Hotel Texas (now the Fort Worth Hilton) on a rainy day just before his death in Dallas.
+This historic location is where JFK spoke to a crowd outside the Hotel Texas (now the Fort Worth Hilton) on a rainy day just before he died in Dallas.

-24. Sundance Square in Fort Worth
+Sundance Square in Fort Worth

-Sundance Square is the perfect area to explore day or night.
 This 35-block area located in downtown is full of boutique shops, great restaurants and bars, art galleries, and live performance venues.

-After shopping the day away, relax in Sundance Square Plaza enjoying the fountains before heading to catch a play or comedy show.
+After shopping the day away, relax in Sundance Square Plaza, enjoying the fountains before heading to catch a play or comedy show.

 This is one of the best things to do in Fort Worth.

-25. Kimbell Art Museum
+Kimbell Art Museum

-The Kimbell Art Museum is a world-renowned art museum located in the heart of the Cultural District in Fort Worth.
-Home to permanent collection works of renowned artists such as Monet, Picasso, and Michelangelo, the Kimbell Art Museum will fascinate any art lover.
+Home to a permanent collection of works of renowned artists such as Monet, Picasso, and Michelangelo, the Kimbell Art Museum will fascinate any art lover.

-Be sure and admire the unique architecture of the building itself while visiting.
 While some exhibits have an entry fee, the general exhibits can be viewed for free anytime.

-26. Livestock Exchange Building
+Livestock Exchange Building

 Located in the historic Fort Worth Stockyards, the Livestock Exchange Building has over 100 years of history.

-Once known as the “Wall Street of the West”, the exchange building is where cattle traders would come to do business.
+Once known as the “Wall Street of the West,” the exchange building is where cattle traders would come to do business.

-27. Billy Bob’s Texas
+Billy Bob’s Texas

 Put your boots on and head to the world’s largest honky-tonk, Billy Bob’s Texas.